aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-png/_index.md

 ### 1. Install Aspose.HTML for .NET

 To get started, you need to install Aspose.HTML for .NET.
-You can download the library from the official website, [here](https://releases.aspose.com/html/net/).
+You can download the library from the website, [here](https://releases.aspose.com/html/net/).
 Follow the installation instructions provided to set up Aspose.HTML in your .NET project.

 ### 2. Import Necessary Namespace